dzhng/zod-gpt/README.md

 yarn add zod-gpt
 ```

 To setup in your codebase, initialize a new instance with the model you want (only `OpenAI` is suported for now).
-Note that you can also add default model and chat config (like temperature, timeouts, retries) when initializing.
-These are just defaults, and can always be overwritten later on a per-chat or per-request basis.
+Note that you can also add default model config (like temperature, timeouts, retries) when initializing.

 ```typescript
 import { OpenAI } from 'zod-gpt';